 It is wrong-thinking to suggest that ships which have sunk or foundered and go to the bottom completely unprepared may be less harmful to the marine environment that oil and gas structures that have been prepared. (comment by Moya)

 Scientists need access to the rigs to conduct their research and close the gap between observation and evidence.
 (Comment)

 Is it possible to ever agree on what has to be done, as there seem to be so many potential solutions for decommissioning?
 (Question to DECOM)

-Session 2:
+Session 2 – The Oil & Gas community

-John Allan:
+John Allan, CNR International:

 Mostly talking about the Murchison platform NE of Shetland

-approval of decommissioning preparation plan probably in 2014; followed by a long and expensive process of removal
+Approval of decommissioning preparation plan probably in 2014; followed by a long and expensive process of removal

-rules for decommissioning are different on every continent
+Rules for decommissioning are different on every continent

 Is it possible to remove the large amounts of drill cuttings?